Team4761/Examples/Git Tutorial.md

 ```
 git clone <CLONE URL>
 ```
 Change the URL depending on what repository you want.
-For instance to the Wall Bounce Project code you would use `https://github.com/Team4761/Wall-Bounce-Project.git`
+For instance, for the Wall Bounce Project code you would use `https://github.com/Team4761/Wall-Bounce-Project.git`

 The clone URL is on the right side of the home page for every repository.